fraff/ovh_api/README.md

         register: result4
         loop_control:
           label: "{{ item }} / {{ result4.result.reverse }}"
-        when: result3 is not failed and result3.result is defined

       - name: reboot one of them randomly
         ovh_api:
           path: "/dedicated/server/{{ result3.result | random }}/reboot"
           method: "POST"
-        when: result3 is not failed and result3.result is defined